behavioral-ds/harmful-content-moderation/README.md

-# The Effectiveness of Moderating Harmful Online Content
+# The effectiveness of moderating harmful online content

-This repository contains code and data accompanying the publication "The Effectiveness of Moderating Harmful Online Content".
+This repository contains code and data accompanying the publication "The effectiveness of moderating harmful online content".

 ## Reference:
 * TBD